If you’re considering in vitro fertilization, or IVF, out-of-pocket costs may be one of your major concerns.

 Tapping family for help.
 It can be helpful to talk to close family members about your situation, fertility treatment plans, and the costs involved.
 If they’re in a position to help, would-be grandparents might be happy to gift money knowing that it is to be used for fertility expenses.

 Enrolling in a clinical study.
 You could possibly qualify for an IVF clinical study, which can reduce the cost of treatment.
-You can look for fertility trials at sites like.
-ClinicalTrials.gov, Center Watch, and Find Me Cure.
+One good place to start your search is ClinicalTrials.gov .

 Applying for a grant.
-A number of nonprofit organizations, such as Baby Quest and the Cade Foundation , offer grants and scholarships to those who cannot afford to pay for IVF.
+A number of nonprofit organizations, such as Baby Quest and the Starfish Infertility Foundation , offer grants and scholarships to those who cannot afford to pay for IVF.
 Qualifying for a grant may be based on various factors, including income and location.

 Taking out a loan.
 While some fertility patients use credit cards or cash out a retirement account to pay for IVF, taking out a personal loan can sometimes be a better option.
-A personal loan can be used for almost any expense, including IVF, and often (though not always) comes with a much lower interest rate than credit cards.
+A personal loan can be used for almost any expense, including IVF, and typically comes with a lower interest rate than credit cards.

 Using an FSA or HSA.
 Putting funds into a flexible spending account (FSA) or health savings plan (HSA) can help make IVF treatments more affordable.